Smallinger/VAC-Checker/README.md

 4. Navigate to your [friends recently played with](http://steamcommunity.com/my/friends/coplay) page.
 5. the script will use automatic the Steam API to get a list of VAC bans for those users on that page :wink:.

 Pro tip: This script also works on your friend's friends list!
-Just go to their profile page, click "Friends" on the right panel, And see their friend's vac bans! :wink:
+Just go to their profile page, click "Friends" on the right panel, And see their friend's vac bans!

 ### How to install: visual instructions